Our National Graduate Program gives recent university graduates the opportunities to develop their career.

-We offer you opportunities to use the skills and knowledge you gained during university and work to contribute to the design, development, delivery, coordination and monitoring of a range of government services.
-These include social security, child support, students, families, aged care, health programs and superannuation release to the community on behalf of the Australian Government.
+You’ll use the skills and knowledge gained during university and work to design, develop, deliver, coordinate and monitor a range of government services on behalf of the Australian Government.

-You will have access to a range of personal and professional development opportunities, a mentor and special events.
+You’ll have access to a range of personal and professional development opportunities, a mentor and get to participate in special events.

 We offer 2 pathways into our graduate program.
-Each pathway allows you to apply your academic education and build on your skills and experience.
+Both pathways allow you to apply your academic education and build your skills and experience.

 You can apply for the Generalist pathway, Professional pathway or both.
-However, you can only participate in 1 pathway when you join the program and you can't change pathways once you’ve started.
+However, you can only participate in 1 pathway and can't change pathways after you start.

 - you don’t have a particular professional area where you’d like to work

-- your degree doesn’t fit into a particular discipline identified in the Professional pathway disciplines
+- your degree doesn’t match a Professional pathway discipline

-Our Generalist pathway provides 2 placements, each lasting for 5 months.
+Our Generalist pathway has 2 placements, each lasting 5 months.
 This allows you to participate in diverse projects and learn how different areas operate.

-To apply for this pathway you don’t need to have a specific degree.
+You don’t need to have a specific degree to apply for this pathway.
 However you must have:

 - commitment to your ongoing development